 The lines are different sizes and can carry alternating currents, ranging between 50 kV right up to 400 kV, though most lines in NZ run at either 110 or 220 kV.
-They connect each generator (for example, Lake Karapiro’s hydro dam) with one of the 170 substations, and then the smaller distribution networks (which branch off into each area).
-The transmission network is carried by the big pylons and lines you often see throughout the countryside.
+They connect each generator (for example, Lake Karapiro’s hydro dam) with one of the 170 substations, and then the smaller distribution networks which branch off into each area.
+The transmission network is carried by the big pylons (25,000 of them!) and lines you often see throughout the countryside.

-The National Grid is owned by the Crown, and run by state-owned enterprise Transpower.
+The national grid is owned by the Crown, and run by state-owned enterprise Transpower.
 They’re in charge of developing and maintaining the grid, and ensuring it can meet our growing demands.

 The role of the distribution network is to carry electricity from the bigger transmission network to individual homes and businesses.
-They have the job of getting the electricity to what’s known as an ICP, or Installation Control Point, at each home or business.
+They have the job of getting the electricity to the ICP, or Installation Control Point, at each home or business.
 Once it’s at that point, it then becomes the responsibility of your electricity retailer (like Flick!).

 Keeping the network in reliable, working order is the job of distribution (or lines) companies.
 There are around 29 lines companies, and each region of NZ has an allocated company; for example, Wellington Electricity in Wellington, Powerco in Tauranga and Westpower on the West Coast.
 They’re responsible for maintaining the power lines and power poles (both above and under ground) in their area, and making sure the lines have enough capacity to cater for each customer.
 Not such an easy task!